spicy/strafe-analyzer/README.md

 Because the Analyzer is a practice tool, and is not globally recognized as permissable, I have limited its use (online) to -insecure servers **ONLY** on CS:S, and to my servers **ONLY** on CS:GO.
 Otherwise, you are able to use it on any LAN server with the command 'sv_lan 1'.

-Benefits of becoming a Patreon Supporter can be found here [Patreon](https://www.patreon.com/posts/strafe-analyzer-43354531)
+Benefits of becoming a Patreon Supporter can be found [here](https://www.patreon.com/posts/strafe-analyzer-43354531)

 ## Features
 *   **Strafe Trainer** - displays a realtime graph on the players screen of the clients delta yaw, as well as the perfect yaw. (shows how fast to move your mouse).